edoardodraetta/lsn_esercizi/README.md

 # lsn_esercizi

 LSN exercise delivery by Edoardo Draetta.
+All data necessary for the notebooks is safely stowed away in the `data` directories.

 ### Exercise 1 - Introduction